parabolic/ecs_agent_updater/README.md

 # Slack notifier for outdated versions of ecs agent on AWS.

 This is a projects that lets you check for outdated ecs agents in AWS with using lambda.
 Currently it only supports reporting to slack.
+I am using docker to build and run the binary with using alpine linux.

 ## TODO